KristopherKubicki/device-yamaha-rx/README.md

  * RX-V3067, RX-V2067, RX-V1067, RX-V867
  * RX-V2065, RX-V3900, DSP-AX3900, RX-Z7, DSP-Z7
  * HTR-7065, HTR-6065, HTR-5065, HTR-4065
- * HTR-6064
- * HTR-9063, HTR-8063, HTR-6295
+ * HTR-6064, HTR-9063, HTR-8063, HTR-6295

 I also suspect it could be easily modified for some other recievers.

+I created a command class for all AV Tuners for SmartThings called "inputSelect".
+To use it, just specify the name of the input you wish to tune to.
+For example, if you want to tune to "HDMI1", you would just send inputSelect("HDMI1") via your SmartApp.

 ##Potential Bugs
 I noticed the XPATH was different for Volume Up / Down between my implementation and OpenRemote's forum post.
 They may have implemented it differently, or Yamaha may have changed the command.